AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 |  | applicationUpgrades | <li> application.upgrades.value </li> <li> application.name </li> |
 | [[!UICONTROL Search]](../../xdm/data-types/search.md) | search | search.keywords |

 Additionally, Customer AI can use subscription data to build better churn models.
 Subscription data is needed for each profile using the [[!UICONTROL Subscription]](../../xdm/data-types/subscription.md) data type format.
-Most of the fields are optional, however, for an optimal churn model it is highly recommended that you provide as many of fields as possible such as, `startDate`, `endDate`, and any other relevant details.
+Most of the fields are optional, however, for an optimal churn model it is highly recommended that you provide data for as many fields as possible such as, `startDate`, `endDate`, and any other relevant details.

 ### Historical data